suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 7. Load image(s).
 8. Run image(s).

-If verification and running is implemented in bootloader, then the
+If verification and running is implemented in a bootloader, then the bootloader MUST also verify the signature of the manifest and the applicability of the manifest in order to implement secure boot workflows.
+The bootloader MAY add its own authentication, e.g. a MAC, to the manifest in order to prevent further verifications.

 When multiple manifests are used for an update, each manifest's steps occur in a lockstep fashion; all manifests have dependency resolution performed before any manifest performs a payload fetch, etc.

+### Pre-Authentication Compatibility Checks

+The RECOMMENDED process is to verify the signature of the manifest prior to parsing/executing any section of the manifest.
+This guards the parser against arbitrary input by unauthenticated third parties, but it costs extra energy when a device receives an incompatible manifest.

+If a device:

+1. expects to receive many incompatible manifests.
+2. expects to receive few manifests with failing signatures--for example if it is behind a gateway that checks signatures.
+3. has a power budget that makes signature verification undesirable.

+Then, the device MAY choose to parse and execute only the SUIT_Common section of the manifest prior to signature verification.
+The guidelines in [Creating Manifests](#creating-manifests) require that the common section contain the applicability checks, so this section is sufficient for applicability verification.
+The manifest parser MUST NOT execute any command with side-effects outside the parser (for example, Run, Copy, Swap, or Fetch commands) prior to authentication and any such command MUST result in an error.

 ##  SUIT Manifest Goals

 The manifest described in this document is intended to meet several goals, as described below.

-1. Meet the requirements defined in {{I-D.ietf-suit-information-model}}.
+* Meet the requirements defined in {{I-D.ietf-suit-information-model}}.
-2. Simple to parse on a constrained node
+* Simple to parse on a constrained node
-3. Simple to process on a constrained node
+* Simple to process on a constrained node
-4. Compact encoding
+* Compact encoding
-5. Comprehensible by an intermediate system
+* Comprehensible by an intermediate system
-6. Expressive enough to enable advanced use cases on advanced nodes
+* Expressive enough to enable advanced use cases on advanced nodes
-7. Extensible
+* Extensible

 The SUIT manifest can be used for a variety of purposes throughout its lifecycle.
 The manifest allows:

-1. the Firmware Author to reason about releasing a firmware.
+* the Firmware Author to reason about releasing a firmware.
-2. the Network Operator to reason about compatibility of a firmware.
+* the Network Operator to reason about compatibility of a firmware.
-3. the Device Operator to reason about the impact of a firmware.
+* the Device Operator to reason about the impact of a firmware.
-4. the Device Operator to manage distribution of firmware to devices.
+* the Device Operator to manage distribution of firmware to devices.
-5. the Plant Manager to reason about timing and acceptance of firmware updates.
+* the Plant Manager to reason about timing and acceptance of firmware updates.
-6. the device to reason about the authority & authenticity of a firmware prior to installation.
+* the device to reason about the authority & authenticity of a firmware prior to installation.
-7. the device to reason about the applicability of a firmware.
+* the device to reason about the applicability of a firmware.
-8. the device to reason about the installation of a firmware.
+* the device to reason about the installation of a firmware.
-9. the device to reason about the authenticity & encoding of a firmware at boot.
+* the device to reason about the authenticity & encoding of a firmware at boot.

 Each of these uses happens at a different stage of the manifest lifecycle, so each has different requirements.

 ##  SUIT Manifest Design Summary
 In order to provide flexible behavior to constrained devices, while still allowing more powerful devices to use their full capabilities, the SUIT manifest encodes the required behavior of a Recipient device.
 Behavior is encoded as a specialized byte code, contained in a CBOR list.
 This promotes a flat encoding, which simplifies the parser.
 The information encoded by this byte code closely matches the operations that a device will perform, which promotes ease of processing.
 The core operations used by most update and trusted execution operations are represented in the byte code.
 The byte code can be extended by registering new operations.

 The specialized byte code approach gives benefits equivalent to those provided by a scripting language or conventional byte code, with two substantial differences.
 First, the language is extremely high level, consisting of only the operations that a device may perform during update and trusted execution of a firmware image.
-Second, the language specifies behaviors in a linearized form, without reverse branches.
+Second, the language specifies linear behavior, without reverse branches.
 Conditional processing is supported, and parallel and out-of-order processing may be performed by sufficiently capable devices.

 By structuring the data in this way, the manifest processor becomes a very simple engine that uses a pull parser to interpret the manifest.
 This pull parser invokes a series of command handlers that evaluate a Condition or execute a Directive.
 Most data is structured in a highly regular pattern, which simplifies the parser.